epfl-ada/ada-2021-project-teamphilippe/README.md

 - Filter the quotes talking about Mark Zuckerberg or Facebook using Spacy.
 - Determine the sentiments in these quotes using NLTK.
 - Find the characteristics of the authors of these quotes, to be able to group them later on.
-- Try to identify different groups of people among the authors criticizing vs supporting him.
+- Try to identify subgroups whose always support / criticize him.
 - Aggregate the stock values of Facebook by month (to be verified).
 - Plots the relations of the stock values and the evolution of the opinions about Mark Zuckerberg and also the number of quotes made about him during each month.
 - Try to identify specific authors (or group of authors) whose opinions influence a lot the future stock prices of e.g. Facebook.
-- Differentiate the quotes talking about Facebook vs Mark Zuckerberg itself.
-Determine whether the opinions in each of these groups evolve similarly over time.

 ## Additional datasets